 Cars are responsible for as much as a sixth of Britain’s greenhouse gas emissions, so this is an important area to target when it comes to living greener, but are electric cars the answer?
 A car’s carbon emissions come from … Read MoreRead More

 The carbon emissions from a single hot house-grown red rose are more than from 4 kilos of imported bananas, so I’m floating the idea of a dozen yellow bananas for next Valentine’s day.
 I set off on this potentially romantically … Read MoreRead More

 Looking for the latest news?

-There’s also a Living Greener Facebook page and a Facebook group which is a great way to make oconnections and swap ideas.
+There’s a Living Greener Facebook group where we can chat, make connections and swap ideas.